DataStax-Academy/ac220-01-sensor-data/README.md

 ## Sensor Data Modeling

-**Learn how to create a data model for temperature monitoring sensor networks**
+**Learn how to create a data model for temperature monitoring sensor networks.**

 **In this scenario, you will:**
 * Create tables for a sensor data use case